eslager/TGIS311_FA20/Lab5-instructions.md

 Your lab submission must:
 * Be hosted online and reachable using a publicly available URL
 * Be a functional website with no broken links or loading errors
-* Uste an HTML/CSS template with a design that is effective for your purposes and which is responsive to different screen sizes
+* Use an HTML/CSS template with a design that is effective for your purposes and which is responsive to different screen sizes
 * Have a comment in the HTML code indicating from where the template was obtained (a URL to the source is sufficient)
 * Include your name, educational credentials, and a brief professional bio about yourself
 * Incldue some means of contacting you; optionally, include links to any social media accounts you wish to include
-* Not have any filler text, lorem ipsum, or any other default content from teh template
+* Not have any filler text, lorem ipsum, or any other default content from the template
 * Include pages that display your Lab 2, 3, and 4 outputs from TGIS 503
 * Optionally include highlights (be selective and choose the best examples!) of your prior GIS work or other creative or professional outputs
 * Optionally include your CV or resume